Road Safety Inquiry

 Taking a stand on road trauma

-There is no silver bullet when it comes to road safety, is which why we must look at the issue holistically in order to find solutions that reduce road trauma.
+There is no silver bullet when it comes to road safety.
+We must look at the issue holistically if we are to reduce road trauma.

-In fact, as of December, Tasmania had the worst road safety record of any state, with 6.6 deaths per 100,000 people.
-This is far higher than the best-performing state, Victoria, which has 3.17 deaths per 100,000.
-If we could match them, we could save 19 lives a year.
+Tasmania has the worst road safety record of any state, with 6.47 deaths per 100,000 people at June 30, 2023.
+This is far higher than the best-performing state, New South Wales, which has 3.85 deaths per 100,000.
+If we could match them, we could save 15 lives a year.

 How can we fix it?

 Because of these statistics, we need to look closely at the way road safety is managed.
-This includes road infrastructure and funding mechanisms, vehicle safety, the capacities of the State Service and civil construction sector, education to improve road user behaviour, impacts to the health system and the cost of road trauma.
+This includes road infrastructure design and funding, vehicle safety, the capacities of the State Service and civil construction sector to deliver safer roads, education to improve road user behaviour, impacts to the health system and the cost of road trauma.

 It’s also vital that we consider improved data collection, as well as road safety success stories and research from other states and countries, to help us implement national and international best practice in Tasmania.